Elpistostegalia: Phylogeny

 The name, originally coined around the genus Elpistostege, later become a synonym for Panderichthyida.
 In most analyses, the group as traditionally imagined is actually an evolutionary grade, the last "fishes" of the tetrapod stem line, though Chang and Yu (1997) treated them as the sister clade to Tetrapoda.
 Elpistostegalia was re-defined as a clade containing Panderichthys and tetrapods.

 Below is a cladogram from Swartz, 2012.

+The 2020 study by Cloutier et al. revealed that the paired fins of Elpistostege contained bones homologous to the phalanges (digit bones) of modern tetrapods.
+The analysis carried out in this study recovered Elpistostege as the sister taxon of all unequivocally digited vertebrates.